Sbali11/PeatlandFirePrediction/README.md

     provides different functions for adding different kinds of edges.
 Currently, only uses peat edges.
 Greater number of peat edges will require higher compute facilities

 ### model:
-contains all the relevant models.
+This folder contains all the relevant models with the exxeption of transformers(due to the different nature of the model).
+For the Transformer model, please refer to Transformers.ipynb.
+It must be noted that we still use the same dataset for both the models.

 #### linear:
 Regular Linear Regression based model.
 This model regards both spatial information in the batch dimension and each feature consists of both the temporal and spatial values.

 #### ConvBlock:
 This is a helper class that provides the downsampling and the upsampling blocks for the unet architectures

 #### unet :
 A regular UNet Architecture consists of multiple downsampling blocks followed by upsampling blocks.
+Here each feature is considered as a different channel.

 #### unet_lstm:
-unet augmented with a LSTM layer at the end
+unet augmented with a LSTM layer at the end to allow for temporal information to be processed differently.

 #### unet_gnn
 model that first produces a gnn encoding and then produces the output